Skip to main content Skip to secondary navigation

 Each courtyard hosts a variety of local programs based on the interest of the community.

-• Courtyard Camping
+• Courtyard Clean-ups

-• Potluck Dinners
+• Family Dinners

 Graduate Academic Policies & Procedures

 The Graduate Academic Policies and Procedures handbook (the GAP) is a compilation of university policies and other information related to the academic progress of Stanford graduate students, from their application and admission to the conferral of degrees and retention of records.
+See VPGE's "Expecting a new child: A step-by-step guide to preparing to welcome a new child while at Stanford."

 Graduate Academic Policies and Procedures (GAP)